saroj1017/FIFA_player_rating/README.md

-The dataset on which the Exploaitairy Data Analysis is done is SOFIA based FIFA rating of players in the year 2018.
+The dataset on which the Exploaitairy Data Analysis is done is SOFIFA based FIFA rating of players in the year 2018.

 Ther are lots of attributes capturted on the dataset , starting from name, nation_team , football_club , to positional play of each player